DanielW720/frontendmentor-interactive-rating-component-with-react-context/README.md

 The challenge is to build out this interactive rating component and get it looking as close to the design as possible.

+I also wanted to learn about using the `useReducer` and `useContext` hooks for handling state without passing props down the tree.
+Therefore refactored my previous `useState`-solution in this challange.

 ![Mobile design for the NFT preview card component coding challenge](./design/mobile-design.jpg)

 Users should be able to: